BMIRDS/deepslide/README.md

 ## 6. Visualization

-A good way to see what the network is looking at is to look at the predictions for each class.
+A good way to see what the network is looking at is to visualize the predictions for each class.

 ```
 python code/6_visualize.py